nikitavoloboev/data/writing/markdown.md

 - [lezer-markdown](https://github.com/lezer-parser/markdown) - Incremental Markdown (CommonMark, in fact) parser that integrates well with the Lezer parser system.
 - [Madoko](https://github.com/koka-lang/madoko) - Fast Scholarly Markdown Processor.
 - [Paste Markdown objects](https://github.com/github/paste-markdown) - Paste spreadsheet cells as a Markdown table.
+- [bibtex-markdown](https://github.com/kyledewey/bibtex-markdown) - Hack to integrate BibTeX into markdown in a way that is independent of the markdown parser.